YousefHaggy/TwitterWall/README.md

 First install all requirements:
 `pip install requirements.txt`

-Launch the web scraper by navigating to the 'py' folder and running retrieveTweets.py
+Launch the web scraper by navigating to the 'py' folder and running retrieveTweets.py:
+`python retrieveTweets.py`

-Finally, launch the index.html file
+Finally, open the index.html file